crong12/crong12/README.md

 I'm particularly interested in data analytics and modelling.
 I love diving into the nitty gritty details of a messy dataset and digging up interesting insights that may be invisible to (or ignored by) others.
 Recently, I have started to delve into the wonderful, complex field of LLMs and AI agents.
 In fact, I'm working on a personal project to use LLMs for expense tracking and monitoring purposes.
 I'm really excited by what lies ahead in this space! 😎

-This portfolio serves as a documentation of my data science learning journey, and will mainly comprise data science-related projects that I've worked on - from hackathons to academic coursework.
-I have also started on a personal project (for fun!) and will showcase it here once it's done. 💯
+This portfolio serves as a documentation of my data science learning journey, and will mainly comprise data science-related projects that I've worked on - from hackathons to academic coursework to personal projects. 💯